 Your ban can be lifted earlier than the assigned date.
 All you need to do is call Mark Zuckerberg on his personal phone and he will solve everything.
 So simple, right?

-In all seriousness though, the solution to escaping from Facebook Jail is to try and contest their decision with the Help and Support Center.
+In all seriousness though, the solution to escape Facebook Jail is to try and contest their decision with the Help and Support Center.

 If you are lucky and if Facebook establishes that your post didn’t violate the Rules of Conduct, they will remove the ban.

-Still, being banned from Facebook gives you an opportunity to do a detox and try other things such as:
+Still if you’re in Fb jail, don’t despair, being banned from Facebook gives you an opportunity to discover new marketing tactics such as:

 - Exploring other social tools.